friends-of-freeswitch/switchio/docs/callgen.rst

 Before we can start loading we must set the command which will be used by the application when instructing each slave to `originate` a call.
-Note that the error above was not raised as a Python exception but instead just printed to the screen to avoid terminating the event processing loop in the :py:class:`switchy.EventListener`.
+Note that the error above was not raised as a Python exception but instead just printed to the screen to avoid terminating the event processing loop in the :py:class:`switchy.observe.EventListener`.

 Let's set an originate command which will call our :term:`intermediary` as it's first hop with a destination of ourselves using the default